GSA/piv-guides/_devconfig/ssh-all-2.md

   * A PIV/CAC
   * Windows computer
   * A smartcard reader
-  * PuTTY-CAC application
+  * PuTTY-CAC application (an open-source SSH client that supports PIV/CAC authentication)
-  * Pageant application
+  * Pageant application (an SSH authentication agent used with PuTTY-CAC)

 > _**Note:**  You will download **PuTTY-CAC** and **Pageant** in the steps below._